router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-evm-chains/cross-chain-nft.md

 3. Decode the packet using abi decoding and store it in `requestId` and `sampleStr` variables.
 4. Check if the string received in non-empty.
-If it is empty, throw a custom error which will trigger a failure acknowledgment to the Router chain.
+If it is empty, throw a custom error which will trigger a failure acknowledgment to the Router Chain.
 5. Set the string message in `pingFromSource` mapping and emit the `PingFromSource` event with `srcChainId`, `requestId` and the string message.
 Finally, return the `requestId` and string message received with the function.
-This will trigger a success acknowledgment to the Router chain.
+This will trigger a success acknowledgment to the Router Chain.

 </details>